WHAT ARE DENTAL FILLINGS?

 TYPES OF FILLINGS

-- Gold fillings are made in a laboratory by a trained lab technician and then cemented into place by Dr. Beck.
+- Gold fillings are made in a laboratory by a trained lab technician and then cemented into place by Dr. Acevedo.
 Gold fillings are well tolerated by gum tissues, and may last more than 20 years.
 For these reasons, many authorities consider gold the best filling material.
 However, it is often the most expensive choice and can require multiple visits.

 - Amalgam (silver) fillings are resistant to wear and relatively inexpensive.
 However, due to their dark color, they are more noticeable than porcelain or composite restorations and are not usually used in very visible areas, such as front teeth.
 At Albion Dental we rarely (if ever) use amalgam fillings.